Azure/LabServices/LabManagement/PowerShell/BulkOperations/Readme.md

 Size              | The Virtual Machine size to use for the Lab.
 Please see details below on how these map to the Azure Portal.
 Title             | The title for the lab.
 Descr             | The description for the lab.
-UserName          | The default username for admin account Password          | The default password for admin account NonAdminUserName  | Username for optional non-admin account NonAdminPassword  | Password for optional non-admin account LinuxRdp          | Set to "True" if the Virtual Machine requires Linux RDP, otherwise "False" Emails            | Semicolon separated string of student emails to be added to the lab.
+UserName          | The default username for admin account.
+Password          | The default password for admin account.
+NonAdminUserName  | Username for optional non-admin account.
+NonAdminPassword  | Password for optional non-admin account.
+LinuxRdp          | Set to "True" if the Virtual Machine requires Linux RDP, otherwise "False".
+Emails            | Semicolon separated string of student emails to be added to the lab.
 For example:  "bob@test.com;charlie@test.com"
 LabOwnerEmails    | Semicolon separated string of teacher emails to be added to the lab.
 The teacher will get Owner rights to the lab, and Reader rights to the Lab Account.
 NOTE: this account must exist in Azure Active Directory tenant.
 Invitation        | Note to include in the invitation email to students.
 If you leave this field blank, invitation emails won't be sent during lab creation.